 According to World Wildlife Magazine, a dump-truck load of plastic enters our oceans every minute, which degrades our beaches, harms wildlife, and contaminates the food supply for all.
 Most of us have heard about disposable straws landing in the oceans, though that is just a fraction of the problem.
 The amount of marine debris, especially plastic, is increasing at an alarming rate.
 In some areas, plastic pieces outnumber plankton on the ocean’s surface at a ratio of 6:1.

 Plastic debris in the ocean upsets the ecosystem, kills fish, marine mammals, and seabirds.
 How do we reduce our plastic footprint in our oceans?
 Who is leading the charge to clean up the debris already there?
 Every one of us can actively reduce the amount of plastic that’s making its way to our ocean waters.

-We can also support organizations like The Ocean Cleanup, whose mission is to save our ocean's marine life from the toxic effects of plastic pollution.
-Something as simple as buying an ocean bracelet can support this critical effort to raise awareness and preserve our marine life worldwide.
+Our save the ocean bracelet supports organizations like The Ocean Cleanup, whose mission is to save our ocean's marine life from the toxic effects of plastic pollution.
+Something as simple as buying a "save the ocean bracelet" can support this critical effort to raise awareness and preserve our marine life worldwide.